MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-powershell.md

 - You have access to a client that can connect to your Azure Stack HCI cluster.
 This client should be running PowerShell 5.0 or later.

 > [!NOTE]
 > The ISO file is only required if the cluster nodes do not have access to Windows Update to download the OS feature update.
-If using this method, after [connecting to the Azure Stack HCI, version 22H2 cluster](#step-1-connect-to-the-azure-stack-hci-cluster), skip to step 6 under [Step 2: Install new OS using PowerShell](#step-2-install-new-os-using-powershell) then perform the remaining steps.
+If using this method, after you [Connect to the Azure Stack HCI, version 22H2 cluster](#step-1-connect-to-the-azure-stack-hci-cluster), skip to step 6 under [Step 2: Install new OS using PowerShell](#step-2-install-new-os-using-powershell) and perform the remaining steps.

 ## Step 1: Connect to the Azure Stack HCI cluster